petercloud23/petercloud23/README.md

 🌱 I’m currently learning how to build a better future through education and technology

-💞️ I’m looking to collaborate with the Alura Start team to achieve this goal
+💞️ I’m looking to collaborate with my team to achieve this goal

 I code and I'm learning more: